skybaks/pyplanet-cup_manager/usage.md

 Setting up your cup specifics in the configuration is meant to reduce workload ingame when running your cup.

-The configuration is customized with a couple specific json files.
-This allows you to enter the name of your specific cup, thenumber of maps the competition will be over, the kind of scoring you want to use, one or more mode script setting presets, and even a planets payout scheme.
+The configuration is customized with a json file.
+Using this file you can enter the name of your specific cup, the number of maps the competition will be over, the kind of scoring you want to use, one or more mode script setting presets, and even a planets payout scheme.

 ### Create a Cup Configuration File